 The requested City Council action is not a "Project" as defined by the California Environmental Quality Act (CEQA).
 Pursuant to Section 15378(a), a "Project" means the whole of an action, which has a potential for resulting in either a direct physical change in the environment, or a reasonably foreseeable indirect physical change in the environment.
-According to Section 15378(b), a Project accordance with requirements.
+According to Section 15378(b), a Project does not include: (5) Organizational or administrative activities of governments that will not result in direct or indirect physical changes in the environment.